gemc/home/_includes/notes/output-note.md

 > **NOTE**
 >
 > The `gstreamer` option allows select the name and format of the output.
-> For the complete list of parameter that can be passed to it:
 >
-> `gemc help gstreamer`.
+> Run `gemc help gstreamer` to check its documentation:
 >
 >		 -gstreamer=<sequence> ......: define a gstreamer output
 >